alexleuang/picturegram/Design_Document.md

 rate the posting.

 ## 2. Top Questions to Resolve in Review
+1. Who will being using this?
+2. What's the purpose of this app being made?
+3. What makes this different from Instagram?
+4. How will users interact with other posting?
+5. How will this benefit photographers/users?

 ## 3. Use Cases
 The main navigation will be a bottom tab bar, with tabs for "Home," "Explore," "Upload," "Profile."